BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 ---

-In this page we will take a look at two specific use cases that are likely to occur when storing bitcoin over a long enough period of time:
+The Jones family have been using their savings wallet for a couple of years now and everything has worked smoothly so far.
+On this page we will take a look at what happens if they need to make changes to their setup.
+If users are storing bitcoin over a long enough period of time, there are a couple of scenarios that they might run into:

-1. Users need to replace a key that has been lost.
+1. They need to replace a key that has been lost.
-2. Users want to change the basic wallet configuration.
+2. They want to change the basic wallet configuration.

 ### How it works

-Because of how bitcoin works, any of these change requires creating a new wallet and moving the funds to this new wallet.
-In both of the cases mentioned above, making the desired changes in the wallet is relatively easy.
-But because we design for a self-custodial application, there are some manual steps to be taken after the new wallet has been created.
-Here is how it works:
+When users need to make changes to their multisig wallet, such as replacing a key or modifying the wallet configuration, the process involves creating a new wallet and transferring funds.
+Here's how the process works from Bob's and Alice's perspective:

-1. Make the desired changes to the wallet configuration.
-This creates a new wallet.
+1. Bob makes the desired changes, which creates a new wallet.
-2. Share the new wallet with Alice, so that she can set it up in her application.
+1. He shares the new wallet with Alice for setup in her application.
-3. Activate the new wallet on Bob and Alice's signing devices.
+1. Bob and Alice activate the new wallet on all three primary signing devices.
-4. Save the new wallet backup kit and store it in the same way as described in the backup page.
+1. They save and store the new wallet recovery kit as described in the [backup page]({{ '/guide/inheritance-wallet/backup/#backup-strategy' | relative_url }}).
-5. Transfer the funds to the new wallet.
+1. Transfer all funds to the new wallet.
-6. Archive the old wallet, in case some funds still come in later.
+1. Archive the old wallet to manage any future incoming funds.

-### Replacing a signing key
+## Replacing David's signing key

 Let's assume that David, one of the heirs, has lost his signing device.
-He did not lose the seed phrase backup, so he could theoretically just import his private key into a new device.
-But since they are dealing with their family savings, the Joneses don't want to take any chances.
-They decide to replace David's key, which is part of the inheritance key set.
-The family would follow the same approach if David had lost the seed phrase backup or had reason to believe that it had been compromised.
+Furtunately, it is part of the inheritance key set, which is restricted by a timelock, as we have covered [here]({{ '/guide/inheritance-wallet/wallet-creation/#creating-the-inheritance-key-set' | relative_url }}).
+Although David still has his seed phrase backup, the Joneses decide to replace David's key as a precautionary measure.
+They would follow the same approach if David had lost the seed phrase backup or suspected it had been compromised.

 #### Adding the new key

-After David received the new signing device, he exports the extendend public key, just like he did during the [wallet creation]({{ '/guide/inheritance-wallet/wallet-creation/#adding-the-inheritance-keys' | relative_url }}) process.
+After David received the new signing device, he exports the extendend public key (XPUB), just like he did during the [wallet creation]({{ '/guide/inheritance-wallet/wallet-creation/#adding-the-inheritance-keys' | relative_url }}) process.
 He then shares it with his parents via a shared chat on Signal.
-As soon as they receive David's XPUB, Bob opens our application and navigates to the wallet settings.

 The prototype below lets you click through the key replacement flow:

 {% include prototype.html
    link = "https://www.figma.com/proto/h5GP5v5dYfpXXfEUXf6nvC/Inheritance-wallet?page-id=6295%3A8715&type=design&node-id=6466-13302&viewport=337%2C-87%2C0.17&t=ctQmwe5HnelSERog-1&scaling=min-zoom&starting-point-node-id=6466%3A13302&show-proto-sidebar=1&mode=design"